StevenShi/trips45-worldpress-theme/README.md

 ## Copyrights for Resources used in this theme.

 * This theme was based on the Inkness Wordpress Theme.
 For Support read the Documentation-Inkness.pdf file which is available with this theme.
-For any other help please visit http://inkhive.comnkness WordPress Theme is Based on the Underscores Framework http://underscores.me/, (C) 2012-2013 Automattic, Inc. Inkness Theme comes GNU General Public License.
+For any other help please visit http://inkhive.comn
+* Inkness WordPress Theme is Based on the Underscores Framework http://underscores.me/, (C) 2012-2013 Automattic, Inc. Inkness Theme comes GNU General Public License.
 * Trips45 Uses Elements from the Bootstrap Framework, which is under the Apache v2 license.
 * Font-Awesome Icons are under the MIT Licnese.
 * This theme uses nivoSlider, which is under the MIT License.
 More details: